Robbing Our Own Cradle

 McDonough and Braungart’s antidote to current fabrication systems is a cradle-to-cradle system which avoids waste by designing it out of the process altogether.
 In a nod to biology, cradle-to-cradle is a circular process whereby the “output” of one system feeds another; in their words, “waste equals food.”
 They call this circular system the “technosphere,” as opposed to its natural counterpart, the biosphere.
 In more specific terms, the idea is closed loop manufacturing that uses only materials that can be used and reused to produce the same quality product continually.

 From a sustainability perspective, this process misses the mark at every step.
 First on the list is that most vessels we want to recycle aren’t conveniently recyclable in the first place, because they aren’t made of any one material.
 Soda cans are lined with plastic, paper cartons are also plastic-laden, bottles have paper or plastic film labels that no one removes - materials must be fully separate in order to be used.
 Did grease get on the paper pizza box?
 It has to go in the trash.
 The plastic ring left on the neck of the milk jug is a different type of plastic than the bottle.
 Which leads me to the subject of lids.
 You’ve probably been told to toss the lid and recycle the bottle.
 This is not because the lids are made of a substance that cannot be recycled, but because our compacting machines aren’t meant to process small pieces, and they literally jam up the works.
-If your city doesn’t require you to separate glass from other recyclable materials, you can assume that most of the stuff you put to the curb goes in with the trash.
+If your city doesn’t require you to separate glass from other recyclable materials, it's likely that much of the softer material you put to the curb goes in with the trash.
 This is because broken glass imbeds itself in paper and plastic, making those pieces no longer safe or possible to process.
-Many areas of metro Atlanta have stopped collecting glass altogether, even though it’s one of the most cleanly recyclable materials humans are working with.
+This complication has resulted in places like metro Atlanta stopping the collection of glass altogether, even though it’s one of the most cleanly recyclable materials humans are working with.
 What a conundrum!

 Considering the above, it makes sense that the authors of Cradle to Cradle sought a better solution.
 Those are merely a fraction of the fallacies in the recycling theory, and all before the product even leaves your neighborhood.
 Skipping forward several stages in the process, you’ve likely heard that China (our biggest customer by no small percentage) is no longer buying recyclables from the U.S. While this is potentially catastrophic for waste management facilities and landfills that are already overflowing around the country, what better impetus for innovation than a country overflowing with single use plastic bottles?
 Luckily, there are already companies taking matters in their own hands, even in our corner of the country.